NCEAS/eml/docs/eml-semantic-annotations-primer.md

 </dataset or entity-level or attribute>
 ```

-Here is an example of an `attribute` element containing 2 annotations:
+Here is a more realistic example of two attribute-level annotations:
 ```
 <attribute id = "1234" >
     <annotation>